A company’s income statement includes various types of revenue, each reflecting different sources and timing of income.

 In this case, the accrued revenue is reported on the balance sheet as of March 1, even though the payment hasn’t been received yet.

-This is why revenue recognition can sometimes be tricky—businesses must understand how to recognize and report revenue correctly, even when it hasn’t been paid yet.
+This is why revenue recognition can be challenging; businesses must understand how to recognize and report revenue correctly.

-By properly accounting for accrued revenues, businesses can ensure accuracy in their financial records and provide investors with transparent information about the company’s performance.
+Accurately accounting for accrued revenues ensures accurate financial records and provides investors with transparent information about the company’s performance.

 Synonyms